Puppy socialisation and parvovirus protection

 - Take your puppy for excursions in the car

-- Take your puppy to visit friends/family, keeping your puppy in your arms - just don't let him walk on the ground! (unless it is somebody's backyard or home where you are know only vaccinated dogs have been)
+- Take your puppy to visit friends/family, keeping your puppy in your arms - don't let him walk on the ground!
+(Unless it is somebody's backyard or home where you know only vaccinated dogs have been.)

 Walking a fully vaccinated puppy

-Due to the recent parvovirus outbreak we are also strongly recommending that young dogs even when fully vaccinated and passed their isolation period should only interact with other dogs who are vaccinated.
+During a parvovirus outbreak we also strongly recommend that young dogs even when fully vaccinated and passed their isolation period should only interact with other dogs who are vaccinated.
 We also recommend that owners do not allow their fully vaccinated puppy to sniff other dog's faeces once they are allowed to walk in community areas such as the park and beach.